fasrc/User_Codes/Parallel_Computing/EP/Example1/README.md

 #### Purpose:

-Example illustrating using job-arrays on the Harvard University FASRC cluster.
-The specific example computes the integer sum from 1 through N, where N is the value of the job array index (in this case 100, 200, and 300).
+Example illustrating use of job-arrays on the Harvard University FASRC cluster.
+The specific example computes the sum of integers from 1 through N, where N is the value of the job array index (100, 200, 300).

 #### Contents: